nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 11. Searching for workouts and exercises: `search`

+Searches for workouts and exercises containing the keyword specified

+> 💡 Note
+>
-Main Mode:
+> Main Mode:
-- Search by name: Displays workouts or exercises that contain the specified keyword in the workout or exercise name.
+>- Search by name: Displays workouts or exercises that contain the specified keyword in the workout or exercise name.
-- Search by date: Displays workouts that has the specified date (in the format `DD MMM YYY`) as the workout deadline.
+>- Search by date: Displays workouts that has the specified date (in the format `DD MMM YYY`) as the workout deadline.
+>

-Workout Mode:
+>Workout Mode:
-- Search by name: Displays exercises that contain the specified keyword in the exercise name, within the particular workout.
+>- Search by name: Displays exercises that contain the specified keyword in the exercise name, within the particular workout.

 Format
 - search by name: `search [KEYWORD]`